 Defining several workspaces allows different users to have access to different channels.
-For example, an operator in the control room may have access to all channels, whereas a presenter in the studio can just see the channels that they want to control.
+For example, an operator in the control room may have access to all channels, whereas a presenter in the studio can only see the channels they wish to control.